mclevey/computational-social-science/slides/_day-5-odd-bcm.md

 ### Execution of the Model

 - The model runs for a predefined number of iterations, during which agents move, interact, and update their opinions.
-Data is collected at each step for post-simulation analysis, allowing for the observation of opinion dynamics under varying conditions of bounded confidence (**ε**).
+Data is collected at each step for post-simulation analysis, allowing for the observation of opinion dynamics under varying conditions of bounded confidence (**$\epsilon$**).